mihock/iana/inst/iana-shiny/help.md

 Possibly, not all variables in the data frame are shown as labels.
 For each variable in the selected data frame, Iana checks whether it looks like a Likert item.
 Such items normally have a low number of discrete values (3--9), which are usually coded as integers with an origin of 0 or 1.
 Iana considers variables that meet these criteria as items and hides the other variables in the data frame.
 You can change these criteria by specifying a different range of values in the numeric input box located above the item list.
 Setting this value to the maximum (20) shows all numeric variables in the data frame, including variables with non-integer or negative values.
 Notice, however, that not all functions are able to handle non-integer variables, so that you will get error messages if you try to analyze such variables.

 The check boxes allow you to compile a set of items for analysis.
 For example, if you check four specific variables, the reliability of the scale composed of these four items will be reported.
 Instead to checking the items one after another you can also define a range of successive items to be combined using the input field below the check boxes.
 A variable range is specified by typing the names of two items (separated by a colon) into the input box, for example `e1:e4`.
 This is often faster than checking and unchecking single items.
-Typing only one variable name into the box unselects all variables except the specified variable.
+Typing only one variable name into the box deselects all variables except the specified variable.
 A quick way of unchecking all variables is to type any character into the field that is not the name of a variable.

 ### Used Packages